 He did make a great hire, only from UCSB, not Harvard.

-Far more important, for me, was that he was illustrating that dumb luck can be a huge factor in one’s career path (or squiggly line).
+This story illustrates that dumb luck can be a huge unplanned factor in one’s career path (the squiggly line in the illustration).

-Dumb luck, however, is not a reliable and repeatable strategy for success.
-A far better strategy for career success, I learned, can be obtained is focusing on these three activities.
+Because luck is not a reliable and repeatable strategy for success I developed a better plan for career success by focusing on these three activities.

 - Showing up.
-Showing up every day with a great attitude and a singular focus toward successfully doing your job (not bringing personal business to work) is simple but not easy.
+Showing up daily with a great attitude and a singular focus on successfully doing your job (not bringing personal business or unproductive approach to work) is simple but not easy.
 It all starts here.
-Get in the game by showing up every day, ready to play.
+Get in the game by showing up every day, maybe even a little early, and be ready to play.
 Have your game face on.
-Start right now with the job/role/company you are in today.
-There is no telling where it may lead.
+Start with the job/role/company you are in today.
+There is no telling where a reliable and consistent performer can go.

 - Focus on the quality of your work.
-Doing high quality work almost always trumps everything else.
+High-quality work almost always trumps everything else.
 You will do more for your career by doing a great job – regardless of what it is.
-Great work will not only impress your employer, but it will also make you feel good about yourself for “a job well done!”
+Great work will not only impress your employer, but it will also make you feel good about yourself knowing you have achieved “a job well done!”

-- Have the proper perspective.
+- Maintain perspective.
 Work is important.
 It makes possible so much of what we value in life.
-Work is not the only thing.
-You also need to be happy.
-Happiness often comes from the broader tapestry of life that includes family, friends, health, travel, hobbies, and the passage of time.
-Having the right perspective on your role can change the job game from misery to gratitude.
-Remember, perspective can change everything, without changing a thing.
+Work, however, is not the only thing.
+It would be best if you also were happy.
+Happiness often comes from labor and the broader tapestry of life, including family, friends, health, travel, hobbies, and accomplishments.
+Having the proper perspective on where your job fits into this rubric can change the job game from misery to gratitude.
+Remember, the appropriate mindset can change everything without changing a thing.

-I have also learned that sleep, exercise, and better nutrition can influence my perceptions.
-Paying attention to those factors can also yield double rewards.
-If I am rested and fit, I feel better and perform at a higher level.
-When I’m doing well, I feel better, and I’m easier to work with.
+I have also learned that sleep, exercise, and better nutrition are in the purview of what I can control.
+If I am rested and fit, not only do I feel better, but I tend to perform at a higher level.
+Plus, when I’m doing well at work, I feel better about myself, and as a result, I’m easier to work with.
+Double winner!

-In conclusion, if I show up every workday with a great attitude focusing on doing the best work I can in whatever role I’m in, everything over time will sort itself out.
-I’ll find I’ll be happier on that squiggly line to success.
+In conclusion, while dumb luck helps, it isn’t sustainable for a great career.
+A better strategy is to show up every workday with a great attitude focusing on doing the best work you can in whatever role you find yourself in.
+Over time the “perfect” job will sort itself out automatically as the job you’re in will be the perfect one.
+That’s the squiggly line to success.

-And guess what, I no longer have to work most evenings and weekends!
+And guess what, if you’re lucky, you won’t have to work most evenings and weekends!